KSK Energy Ventures Ltd Management Discussions.

 In order to bring uniformity in power procurement by the DISCOMs and also to promote competition in electricity sector, DEEP (Discovery of E cient Electricity Price) e-bidding portal was launched.
 In the first stage, portal was launched for procurement of short term power (i.e. up to One year).
 The scope of the portal has been extended for procurement of power for medium term also.

 Introduction of SHAKTI - (Scheme for Harnessing and Allocating Koyala (Coal) Transparently in India)

-The rst round of SHAKTI was successfully conducted by Coal India Limited, resulting in 10 companies participating in the auction representing a cumulative capacity of approx.9044 MW and booked from 8 available sources a cumulative quantity of approx. 27.18 million tonnes per annum (MTPA).
+The first round of SHAKTI was successfully conducted by Coal India Limited, resulting in 10 companies participating in the auction representing a cumulative capacity of approx.9044 MW and booked from 8 available sources a cumulative quantity of approx. 27.18 million tonnes per annum (MTPA).
 This is expected to result in an annual generation of over 47 billion units per annum from the linkage coal and a savings in tariff of approximately Rs.
-125crores / annum for period up to 25 years.
+125 crores / annum for period up to 25 years.

 OPPORTUNITIES AND OUTLOOK